Hit-Girl

+Hit-Girl is portrayed by Chloë Grace Moretz in the feature films Kick-Ass (2010) and Kick Ass 2 (2013) and the video games Kick-Ass: The Game (2010) and Kick-Ass 2: The Game (2014), with her name spelled Mindy Macready, unlike in the comics.

 Comics

-Kick Ass: The Dave Lizewski Years
+Kick-Ass – The Dave Lizewski Years

 Following her father's death in the first volume of the comic The Dave Lizewski Years, Hit-Girl takes on Kick-Ass (Dave Lizewski) as her crime-fighting partner in the second and third volumes, training him and using him to hunt criminals together with her.
-She also gets him to teach her how to be a normal kid, and get along with other girls somewhat older than herself.
+She gets him to teach her how to be a normal kid, and get along with other girls somewhat older than herself.
 After she is arrested at the conclusion of the third volume, she breaks herself out of prison, and, joining back together with Kick-Ass, takes out the entirety of the Genovese crime family and their accomplices, before taking on a new Kick-Ass as her sidekick.

 Hit-Girl

-Hit-Girl returns in the new series following the events of The Dave Lizewski Years in which she goes on worldwide hunting down criminals.
+In Hit-Girl, following the events of The Dave Lizewski Years, Mindy travels worldwide hunting down criminals, appearing in Hit-Girl In Colombia, Canada, Rome, Hollywood, Hong Kong, and India.